RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 <sup>30</sup> And afterward came out his brother, that had the scarlet thread upon his hand: and his name was called Zarah.
 ## Chapter 39

-<sup>1</sup> And Joseph was brought down to Egypt; and Potiphar, an officer of Pharaoh, captain of the guard, an Egyptian , bought him of the hands of the Ishmeelites, which had brought him down thither.
+<sup>1</sup> And Joseph was brought down to Egypt; and Potiphar, an officer of Pharaoh, captain of the guard, an Egyptian, bought him of the hands of the Ishmeelites, which had brought him down thither.
 <sup>2</sup> And the LORD was with Joseph, and he was a prosperous man; and he was in the house of his master the Egyptian.
 <sup>3</sup> And his master saw that the LORD [was] with him, and that the LORD made all that he did to prosper in his hand.
 <sup>4</sup> And Joseph found grace in his sight, and he served him: and he made him overseer over his house, and all [that] he had he put into his hand.